Jdouville8/Team-Profile-Generator/README.md

 ## Usage

-Used to assemble project teams equipped with engineers and interns
+Used to assemble project teams equipped with engineers and interns.
+Simply enter the prompts on the command line until you are done adding members to the team and deploy the html file titled "index.html" to your browser

 ## License